 Beware of angel food cake and sherbet.
 In the past, I have heard diabetics say they can eat angel food cake and sherbet.
 If you look at the nutrition label, there is a lot of sugar in both of them.
 Adding a strawberry glaze and whipped cream to the angel food cake increases the sugar content.
 In my experience, the more sugar I eat the more I want.

 Pasta is tricky.
 I have tried whole wheat pastas and haven’t liked them.
-A person who led a diabetic foods class I took at a local grocery store, told me to buy a brand that’s made with 5 g of fiber and 7 g of protein.
+A Registered Dietitian who led a diabetic foods class I took at a local grocery store, told me to buy a brand that’s made with 5 g of fiber and 7 g of protein.
 However, that brand is made with enriched flour.
 I buy whatever works best for the recipe.
-The pasta with 5 g of fiber and 7 g of protein makes a good spaghetti and meatball dish, but it doesn’t work as well as popular brands in baked pasta dishes.
+The pasta with 5 g of fiber and 7 g of protein makes a good spaghetti and meatballs dish, but it doesn’t work as well as popular brands in baked pasta dishes.
 I think the key to eating pasta is not to go overboard and just eat a small portion occasionally.
 An Italian restaurant I like to go to serves pasta dishes that could probably feed a family four with unlimited warm soft breadsticks that look like they are made with white flour.
 Exercise control so you don’t regret what you consumed and you can make your goal.

-Bread and Hamburger Buns:
+Bread and Buns:

 My mother is borderline diabetic.
 Her doctor told her not to eat potatoes.
 I think potatoes are fine, as long as they are the kind you peel and are not deep fat fried, because they are a whole grain.
 If it is a large potato, eat half of it.